r4yan2/emuparadise-dl/README.md

 ## FAQ

-Q: I'm the owner of one of those backend you are supporting and I want you to stop targeting my site.
+Q: I'm the owner of one of those backend supported by emuparadise-dl and I want you to stop supporting my site.

-A: Ok, so when I sent you an email asking for permission why didn't you reply?
+A: Ok, I sent you an email, since you didn't reply I supposed you don't mind.
 However, send me an email and I'll remove support from future releases

 Q: Is this a scraper?